ZenossDevGuide/ZenPacks.community.DirFile/README.rst

 The */DirFile* event class is shipped as part of objects.xml.
-The /DirFile event class has a transform that, for events with eventKey == "FileStatsPythonDeviceData", populates user-defined event attributes of fileDirName and fileDirRegex.
+The /DirFile event class has a transform that, for events with eventKey == "FileStatsPythonDeviceData", populates user-defined event attributes of fileDirName and fileRegex.

-Version 1.0.2 in the events git branch includes definitions of user-supplied event attributes, fileDirName and fileRegex in zep.json in the zep directory.
+Version 1.0.2, in the events git branch, includes definitions of user-supplied event attributes, fileDirName and fileRegex in zep.json in the zep directory.
 These fields can be used as Event Console fields and can also be used as criteria for creating Triggers, provided the patch for https://jira.zenoss.com/browse/ZEN-7910 is applied.
 This appears to be present in both Zenoss 4